 - Learning philosophies and pedagogical theories for collaborative learning

-The conference is hosted by Experts in teamwork and SFU Engage at NTNU, with support from a Nordic Experts in teams network working on developing students’ interdisciplinary teamwork skills for sustainability.
+The conference is hosted by NTNU Experts in Teamwork and SFU Engage, with support from the Nordic Experts in teams network working on developing students’ interdisciplinary teamwork skills for sustainability.

 Read more about EiT, Engage and the network here.

 This conference welcomes attendance from those with interest in interdisciplinary teamwork, collaborative learning and group work in higher education, entrepreneurial mindset and competences for sustainability.

 The program will consist of different types of sessions including inspiring keynotes, research papers and practical practitioner development workshops.
 We are planning for a conference with interactive sessions that encourage activity and discussions.